spacetelescope/jwst/docs/jwst/associations/level2_asn_technical.rst

 .. _asn-level2-techspecs:

-Level 2 Associations: Technical Specifications
+Stage 2 Associations: Technical Specifications
 ==============================================

 Logical Structure
 -----------------

-Independent of the actual format, all Level 2 associations have the following structure.
-Again, the structure is defined and enforced by the Level 2 schema
+Independent of the actual format, all stage 2 associations have the following structure.
+Again, the structure is defined and enforced by the stage 2 schema

   * Top level, or meta, key/values
   * List of products, each consisting of